-Make no mistake: your small to medium-sized business is at risk for cybercrime.
+Make no mistake: your business is at risk for cybercrime.
 Because smaller companies often don’t have the financial resources to spare rebuilding after an attack, it’s estimated that over seventy percent of these businesses will close their doors forever following a data breach.
 Finding effective backup solutions may be the difference between your business recovering or watching your hard work and dreams disappear in just a few hours.
 You and your IT department should choose a reliable cloud backup services provider for your company’s best chances at recovering from cybercrime fallout.

 Related Read: Using Data Analytics Tools to Manage Your Backups

 What is Cloud Backup?

 Cloud services is the hottest trend in IT, with no signs of slowing up.
 Cloud backup solutions account for 62% of current cloud usage closely following on the heels of the 70% of organizations using the cloud for file storage.

 Cloud backup stores an organization’s applications and data remotely.
 With most of today’s critical business data being saved on cloud servers, it’s only natural for companies to choose cloud backup solutions, too.

 When you choose cloud backups, you increase your security by not storing your backups on-site.
 These backup files will be available to restore your data immediately, eliminating costly downtime.

 You don’t have to store all your files in the cloud.
 Your internal IT department (or an MSP) can decide what critical files need to be stored.